cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/pyton_matlab.txt

 ======================================================================

 In some cases it may be needed that you call python from within matlab.
-To test it we use s aimple python function.
+To test it we use s simple python function.
 Let us assume you have cloudmesh_base installed previously in a terminal via::

   $ pip install cloudmesh_base